DRUMS Theory · Black Hole Astrophysics · April 2026

-Black Hole Collimation in the DRUMS Framework
+Black Hole Collimation in DRUMS

-1. Foundational Field Representation
+Foundational Field Representation

 The velocity field emerges from the phase gradient: